google/libphonenumber/FAQ.md

 phones.
 We even represent ranges defined as being "Mostly land-line" in this way.

+### What is mobile number portability?

+The ability to keep your mobile phone number when changing carriers.
+To see whether a region supports mobile number portability use [isMobileNumberPortableRegion](https://github.com/googlei18n/libphonenumber/blob/master/java/libphonenumber/src/com/google/i18n/phonenumbers/PhoneNumberUtil.java#L3275).

+### Since it's possible to change the carrier for a phone number, how is the data kept up-to-date?

+Not all regions support mobile number portability.
+For those that don't, we return the carrier when available.
+For those that do, we return the original carrier for the supplied number.

 ### What about M2M (machine to machine) numbers?

 libphonenumber does not support M2M numbers at the moment, but might in the